 Mobile Sales Terminals, Barcode Printers, and a New Approach to Customer Service

 Have you ever gone shopping, and could not find the exact product that you wanted on the shelves?
-So you found a sales associate, and asked them if they had any in stock, only to be left in the aisle for the next five to ten minutes while they investigate.
-But when the sales associate is armed with an mPOS system, they can look up the product without leaving your side, and let you know if there is any in stock, suggest related or comparable products, or even place an order for more and send it right to your front door.
+So you found a sales associate, and asked them if they had stock, only to be left in the aisle while they investigate.
+But when the sales associate is armed with an mPOS system, they can look up the product immediately.
+They can advise you on stock, suggest comparable products, or even place an order for more and send it right to your front door.

 A Personalized Touch

-Through this specialized type of mobile device management strategy, associates are able to get out onto the sales floor to interact directly with customers, instead of being sequestered behind a counter.
+Through this specialized type of mobile device management, associates are able to get out onto the sales floor to interact directly with customers.
 In fact, some businesses have done away with the traditional sales counter all together!
-Staff can also immediately access detailed product information—particularly useful in technology stores—and recommend add-ons and up-sells right from the sales floor (e.g. a nice pair of headphones to go with that new MP3 player).
+Staff can also immediately access detailed product information—particularly useful in technology stores.
+They can recommend add-ons and up-sells right from the sales floor.
 They can also scan items and take payment right there, creating a truly mobile sales team.

-From mPOS devices and peripherals to barcode printers, the possibilities for mobile device management in retail are amazing and come with genuine benefits both for your business and for your customers.
+From mPOS devices and peripherals to barcode printers, the possibilities for mobile device management in retail are amazing.
+This means genuine benefits both for your business and for your customers.